boryanagoncharenko/CssCoco/test.md

  5. width, padding-left
  6. width, padding-right

-**Actions**:  Find rulesets that does not contain the box-sizing property; check if they contain the property width and any of the properties in the list [border, border-left, border-right, padding, padding-left, padding-right].
+**Actions**:  Find rulesets that do not contain the box-sizing property; check if they contain the property width and any of the properties in the list [border, border-left, border-right, padding, padding-left, padding-right].

 ---
 **Description**: Beware of box model size (rule 2)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Disallow-IDs-in-selectors)
  **Violations**: In case the ruleset contains the box-sizing property, no warnings are yielded.
-However, if it does not contain the property, a warning should be issued if the any of the following couples of properties are found:
+However, if it does not contain the property, a warning should be issued if any of the following couples of properties are found:
  1. height, border
  2. height, border-top
  3. height, border-bottom